Galois cohomology of reductive groups over global fields: Compatibility with connecting maps

 This proposition together with Theorem \ref{thm:main} and Theorem \ref{thm:tnglob} says that the exact sequence \eqref{e:delta-1-ab} is isomorphic to the explicitly constructed sequence \eqref{e:explicit-exact}.

 \begin{proof} Consider the following diagrams:

-in which the unlabeled vertical arrows come from the definitions of $\H^1(G'')$, $\F^1(M'')$, and $\F^2(M'')$.
-In the diagram at left, the top rectangle commutes by the definition of the map $\delta^1_\H$, and the bottom one commutes by Proposition \ref{p:F-connecting-global}.
-In the diagram at right, the top rectangle commutes by the definition of the homomorphism $\delta^2_\F$, and the bottom one commutes because cup product with $\alpha_v$ commutes with the connecting homomorphisms.
+in which the unlabeled vertical arrows come from the definitions of $\cH^1(G'')$, $\cF^1(M'')$, and $\cF^2(M'')$.
+In the diagram at left, the top rectangle commutes by the definition of the map $\delta^1_\cH$, and the bottom one commutes by Proposition \ref{p:F-connecting-global}.
+In the diagram at right, the top rectangle commutes by the definition of the homomorphism $\delta^2_\cF$, and the bottom one commutes because cup product with $\alpha_v$ commutes with the connecting homomorphisms.
 This shows that the first two diagrams of the proposition commute.
 The third one commutes because cup product with $\alpha_v$ commutes with the connecting homomorphisms. \end{proof}

-\section{Explicit computations of Galois cohomology}
+\chapter{Explicit computations of Galois cohomology}

-In this section, for a reductive group $G$ over a global field $F$, we decompose the abelian groups $H^1_\ab(F,G)$ and $H^2_\ab(F,G)$ into direct sums of finite abelian groups, each of which can be computed using computer.
+In this chapter, for a reductive group $G$ over a global field $F$, we decompose the abelian groups $H^1_\ab(F,G)$ and $H^2_\ab(F,G)$ into direct sums of finite abelian groups, each of which can be explicitly computed.
 Moreover, we decompose the pointed set $H^1(F,G)$ into a direct product of a finite pointed set and an abelian group, where the abelian group is a direct sum of finite abelian groups.
-Here again, the finite pointed set and the finite abelian groups can be computed using computer.
+Here again, the finite pointed set and the finite abelian groups can be explicitly computed.

-\subsection{Decomposing $M[V_E]_0$ and $M[V_E]$}
+\section{Decomposing $M[V_E]_0$ and $M[V_E]$}